 Junior ISAs can be a great way for under 18s to start building up money for the future.
 They can be held in cash or stocks and shares and they have an annual allowance all to themselves.

 Innovative Finance ISAs are a different type of investment.
-They’re a bit more specialised and relatively new, but offer potentially better returns than cash, whilst avoiding shares.
+They’re a bit more specialised and offer potentially better returns than cash, whilst avoiding shares.

 Summary of ISA tax benefits